 Constructed in 1932, the original Sixth Street Viaduct (also known as the Sixth Street Bridge), was an important engineering landmark in the City of Los Angeles.
-It was one of a set of fourteen historic Los Angeles River crossing structures, and the longest of these structures.
+It was one of a set of fourteen historic structures crossing the Los Angeles River, and the longest of these structures.

-Located in a highly urbanized area just east of downtown Los Angeles, the original bridge acted as - and will continue to provide - a critical transportation link between neighborhoods of the Arts District and Boyle Heights.
-A 1986 Caltrans bridge survey found the original bridge eligible for inclusion in the National Register of Historic Places.
+Located in a highly urbanized area just east of downtown Los Angeles, the original bridge acted as a critical transportation link between the neighborhoods of the Arts District on the west side and Boyle Heights on the east side.

-The original Sixth Street Viaduct (designated as City of Los Angeles [City] Bridge No. 53C-1880 and California Department of Transportation [Caltrans] Bridge No. 53-0595 [portion of viaduct over Hollywood Freeway or US 101]) had an overall length of 3,500 ft., and extended east-west across the Los Angeles River, multiple railroad tracks, US 101, and several local streets.
-It had a 46 foot wide, four-lane roadway with 11-foot eastbound and westbound inside traffic lanes and 12-foot outside lanes with no shoulders.
+The original Sixth Street Viaduct had an overall length of 3,500 ft., and extended east-west across the Los Angeles River, multiple railroad tracks, US 101, and several local streets.
+It had a 46-foot wide, four-lane roadway with 11-foot eastbound and westbound inside traffic lanes and 12-foot outside lanes with no shoulders.
 There were sidewalks of varying widths on both sides.

 The original Sixth Street Viaduct was constructed using then state-of-the-art concrete technology and an onsite mixing plant.
 However, just 20 years after it was constructed the cement supports began to disintegrate due to a chemical reaction known as Alkai Silica Reaction (ASR), causing significant deterioration of the structure.

-Over the years, various costly restorative methods have been tried, but none have worked to correct the problem.
-The results of seismic vulnerability studies, completed in 2004, concluded that the viaduct, in its current state of material deterioration and lack of structural strength, has a high vulnerability to failure as a result of a major earthquake.
-In addition to its vulnerability to collapse under predictable seismic forces, the Sixth Street Viaduct also had geometric design and safety deficiencies.
+Over the years, various costly restorative methods were tried in an ongoing effort to save the structure; all of them failed.
+The results of seismic vulnerability studies, completed in 2004, concluded that the viaduct, in its current state of material deterioration and lack of structural strength, had a high vulnerability to failure in the event of a major earthquake.
+In addition to these risks, the Sixth Street Viaduct had geometric design and safety deficiencies.

-The original Sixth Street Viaduct was demolished in 2016 due to seismic-deficiency and deteriorating concrete.
-The original bridge is being replaced by a new viaduct and is expected to be completed in early 2022.
+The original Sixth Street Viaduct was demolished in 2016.
+The original bridge is being replaced by a new viaduct and is expected to be completed in Summer of 2022.